ligolang/ligo/gitlab-pages/docs/advanced/package-management.md

 By default LIGO CLI will publish & install packages from the [LIGO registry](https://packages.ligolang.org/).

-If you wish to specify a different registry e.g. LIGO beta registry you can do do by using the `--registry` option e.g.
+If you wish to specify a different registry e.g. LIGO beta registry you can do so by using the `--registry` option e.g.

 ```bash
 ligo compile contract main.mligo --registry URL
 ```
 <br/>

-> Note: In order to point the LIGO CLI to the beta registry use https://packages.ligolang.org/-/api/ as the URL
+> Note: To point the LIGO CLI to the beta registry use https://packages.ligolang.org/-/api/ as the URL
 >
 > ```bash
 > ligo install --registry https://packages.ligolang.org/-/api/